 Contracting in Newcastle

 On the commercial side, Newcastle’s growth over the last decade or so has largely been thanks to its success in attracting large companies to the region.
-This, in turn, has attracted more workers – both permanent and contract based – and so led to greater community development and regeneration.
-Major industries include government, both local and central, IT and telecoms, finance and banking and construction.
-Large organisations with their head offices or decision-making management in Newcastle include:
+This, in turn, has attracted more workers – both permanent and contract-based – and so led to greater community development and regeneration.

 The Go-Ahead Group – one of the UK’s leading providers of quality public transport, carrying almost one billion passengers per year and employing around 25,000 people.
 The company operates many well-known travel brands including Go North East, London Midland, Gatwick Express, Meteor, Southern and MetroBus.